The Charlestown Limekilns

 As part of IFLI’s suite of projects that safeguard the Inner Forth’s important built heritage, conservation work was undertaken on the limekilns by Historic Environment Scotland.
 This has included the clearance of encroaching vegetation, replacing and repairing stonework, and installing new lintels and ironwork.

 Wildlife was considered and catered for during this conservation project: bats will have continued access to the structure via specially commissioned brickwork, and nest boxes have been provided for swifts.
 The latter in particular is a terrific example of successful partnership working between the RSPB and HES, and demonstrates that built and natural heritage conservation can be complementary.
 These self-contained swift boxes will not damage the integrity of the limekilns structure, and have safeguarded a known nesting site for this important protected species.

-To find out more about this project, why not download the end of project report from the 'downloads' section of this page.
+To find out more about this project, download the end of project report from the 'downloads' section of this page.